 There are several common folder identifiers you can plug in to this function, including "home", "preferences", "temporary", and "fonts".
 Each identifier returns the platform-specific path to the given folder.
 See the LiveCode dictionary entry for specialFolderPath for a complete list.

-One particularly useful Identifier is "resources".
+One particularly useful folder identifier is "resources".
 When you call

 specialFolderPath("resources") you get the file path to the folder your stack is saved in.
 That makes it simple to build file paths to media assets that are stored in the same folder as your stack.